sandeep201451066/Facial-Emotions/README.md

-# Facial expression recognition using CNN in Tensorflow
+#Facial Emotions Recognization using CNN in Keras

 The package uses a convolutional neural network to classify images from files or from video/camera1 stream.

-The faces are first detected using opencv, then we extract the face landmarks using dlib, and we input the raw image data with the face landmarks into a 4 layered convolutional neural network.
+The faces are first detected using opencv, then we extract the face landmarks using dlib, and we input the raw image data with the face landmarks into a 3 layered convolutional neural network.

 Better to use anaconda environemnt to easily install the dependencies (especially opencv and dlib)

 # Dependencies

-- Tensorflow
-- Tflearn
+- Keras
 - Numpy
-- Argparse
+- OpenCV3
-- [optional] Hyperopt + pymongo + networkx
-- [optional] dlib, imutils, opencv 3
+- dlib, imutils

 # HOW TO USE?